I Like Accounting

 Inventory PurchaseCountPrice per UnitProduct Name

-• Right after updating your inventory records, customers bought 41 boats.
+• Right after updating your inventory records, customers bought 102 desks.

-Using the FIFO method, what is the value of the remaining inventory?
+Using the FIFO method, what is the COGS of the items you just sold?

 Answer